Medina Paternity Lawyer

 If a couple enters into what they believe to be a legally recognized marriage that was solemnized prior to the birth of their child in compliance with the law where the ceremony took place, the subsequent declaration of the invalidity of the marriage in Ohio will not affect paternity of the child if one of the following circumstances apply:

 - The declaration of invalidity can only be accomplished by a court of law and the birth occurred prior to the declaration or within 300 days after it.

 - The marriage is a nullity without a court order, but the child was born within 300 days after the parties ceased cohabiting as husband and wife.

-Establishing Paternity in Medina County
+How Is Paternity Established in Medina County?

 Paternity can be established by court order through the Juvenile Court or through the Domestic Relations Court, by the mother and putative father executing an Acknowledgment of Paternity Affidavit, or through an administrative paternity order issued by a county child support enforcement agency after paternity is proven by genetic testing.

 A court action to establish paternity can be instituted by the putative father, by the child or the child's representative, by the child's mother, or by a county child support enforcement agency of the county where the child resides.
 The right of a county child support enforcement agency to bring the proceeding is limited to those instances in which the child receives public assistance or in which the child's mother or father is a recipient of public assistance on behalf of the child.

 Evidence in a paternity case must be sufficient to support the claim by the person bringing the action that the putative father is, in fact, the father of the child.
 This is usually accomplished through genetic testing and testimony of witnesses.